-A keen photographer, classic car enthusiast and award winning web designer.
+A keen photographer, camera collector, classic car enthusiast and award winning web designer.

 I am proud to have been born in Liverpool.
-My early years were spent in the Wirral peninsular, first New Brighton, then Moreton, then Heswall where we lived for 15 years.
-Then we moved to Ruthin in North Wales.
+My early years were spent in the Wirral peninsular, first New Brighton, then Moreton, then Heswall where I lived for 15 years.
+Then I moved to Ruthin in North Wales.
 After I left home, I lived in Chirk, before moving to Leicestershire.
 I then moved back to Ruthin, finally moving to Chester in 1987.

 In the 1970’s I spent some time with relatives in Paris where I roamed the streets with my camera, building a unique collection of “street” photographs, a genre I am still enthusiastic about.
 After organizing Heswall’s first annual exhibition I became their President in 1971/2.
 In 1973 I left, giving up serious photography altogether.
-However after my first marraige broke up in the early 1980’s I joined Rhyl Photographic Society.
+However after my first marriage broke up in the early 1980’s I joined Rhyl Photographic Society.
 In 1987 I remarried and moved to Chester.
 After a few years of living in Chester I was persuaded to join Chester Photographic Society.
 At first I just enjoyed the lectures but when we acquired a personal computer and a colour printer I was again able to pursue my hobby.
 I organised the Chester PS programme for 13 years until April 2019.
 During my tenure I booked many well-known photographers.
 After a couple of years outside the committee I have agreed to be the Treasurer in the 2021/22 season, after being the club’s auditor for many years.

 Like many amateur photographers I really feel that my work has flourished since I acquired a digital camera back in 2001, thanks to the freedom to experiment and the immediacy of the results (not forgetting the saving of film costs).
 I love roaming the streets of Chester (or any other urban environment) and taking “street” photographs.
-A “project” I loved doing was photographing the well-known artist Edward Povey in his studio in Bangor.
-I am also interested in classic cars (and currently restoring a 1970 Triumph GT6 which I have just restored again after 40 years of ownership.
+A project I loved doing was photographing the well-known artist Edward Povey in his studio in Bangor.
+I am also interested in classic cars and currently own a 1970 Triumph GT6 which I have just restored again after 40 years of ownership.
 Naturally I enjoy visiting car shows to take pictures!.
 Another interest is in Architecture, I was a member of the 20th Century Society.
 I am also a member of the Royal Photographic Society and my Associateship panel used a series of images I took of the forgotten buildings of Chester’s ill fated “Northgate Project”.
 I have had pictures exhibited several times at the Open Art Exhibition in the Grosvenor Museum, Chester.